Valuation Minimum Standards

 Acceptable membership classes

-The following documents outline which membership classes of the Australian Property Institute (API), Australian Valuers Institute (AVI) and the Royal Institution of Chartered Surveyors (RICS) are acceptable to Genworth, when a co-signatory is required, and in which states valuers must be registered or licensed.
+The Valuation Minimum Standards above outline which membership classes of the Australian Property Institute (API) and the Royal Institution of Chartered Surveyors (RICS) are acceptable to Genworth, when a co-signatory is required, and in which states valuers must be registered or licensed.

 In all cases, the prime signatory (inspecting valuer) shown on a valuation report submitted to Genworth for LMI purposes is required to be a registered valuer with the Valuer's Registrations Board and a current financial member of the Property Institute of New Zealand (PINZ), New Zealand Institute of Valuers or other recognised valuation industry body.